We spent the day at Blackpool Tower with the kids – here’s all the best bits of what there is to do and see!

 We started our trip with The Blackpool Tower Eye, it starts with an awesome 4D cinema experience, which is a great video showing Blackpool in all it’s glory, from video clips of the past, to bang up to date footage of rides from The Pleasure Beach.
 You watch the cinema show stood up, leaning back onto a rail, it’s really easy to get completely drawn into the film, the kids just loved it!

-Following the cinema showing we headed over to the lifts to wait for our ride up the tower.
+Well following the cinema showing we headed over to the lifts to wait for our ride up the tower.
+All 158M to the top!
 I must admit the view from the lift windows going up is both scary and amazing!
 As soon as you come out of the lift up at the top you head straight out onto the SkyWalk… or if like me, you’re not too keen on heights, you can steer clear of the glass flooring…

 The kids loved it, the view, looking down, being up so high and all those selfie and Instagram photo opportunities – they couldn’t get enough of it!